NBA Rumors: After Forcing Him To Quit Knicks Job, Mike D’Antoni Talks About Coaching Carmelo Anthony Again

 — Hoops Rumors (@HoopsRumors) August 14, 2018

 The Rockets became aggressive in pursuing Carmelo Anthony after losing swingmen Trevor Ariza and Luc Mbah a Mute in the recent free agency.
-Anthony may not be a good defender like Ariza and Mbah a Moute, but he will give the Rockets another reliable scoring option when opposing teams focused their defense on Chris Paul and James Harden.
+Anthony may not be a good defender like Ariza and Mbah a Moute, but he will give the Rockets another reliable scoring option when opposing teams focus their defense on Chris Paul and James Harden.
 Despite failing to make himself fit playing alongside Russell Westbrook and Paul George in the Oklahoma City Thunder last season, Anthony still managed to average 16.2 points and 5.8 rebounds on 40.4 percent shooting from the field and 35.7 percent from beyond the arc.

-However, though Anthony spent his 15 years in the NBA as a starter, Coach Mike D’Antoni is not giving any guarantee that he will be part of their of the Rockets’ starting lineup next season.
+However, though Anthony spent his 15 years in the NBA as a starter, Coach Mike D’Antoni is not giving any guarantee that he will be part of the Rockets’ starting lineup next season.
 D’Antoni revealed that their player’s performance during the training camp and preseason will play a major role regarding their decision on their rotation.
 D’Antoni said that they will only do things in which they believe could help them win an NBA championship title next season.